 Spring has sprung early around here and massive allergy problems along with it.
 My allergies have been worse this year than ever in my life, and I’ve never really had an allergy problem.
 I’ve heard lots of people say the same thing, so I’m here to help with a smoothie that has ingredients that help with allergies!

 But not only will this Green Tea Smoothie put on its gloves to fight your allergy symptoms, it will also provide tons of great nutrients, antioxidants, and fiber, all in a refreshing and delicious smoothie that’s friendly to special diets.
-Yup, this smoothie is gluten-free, dairy-free, nut-free, Paleo, Primal and vegan (with an easy substitution)!
+Yup, this smoothie is dairy-free, nut-free, Paleo, Primal and can easily be made vegan!

 Now let’s talk more about the amazing virtues of these ingredients, all of which are inexpensive and easily found at your local grocery store:

 - Green tea contains EGCG, the most biologically active and extensively studied antioxidant in tea.
 Research has recently found that EGCG may be helpful for relieving allergy symptoms by blocking the production of compounds that cause allergic reactions.
 Well-Being Secrets has a comprehensive article on the many benefits of green tea that you can find here.
 Science Daily also has an article that you can read here.

 - Pineapple contains the enzyme bromelain which is thought to help reduce both the inflammation and mucous associated with allergies (click here, here and here for more info).